 - Provide copies of your modified duty policy and pre-planned modified duty tasks to your medical providers

-For more information, see Pinnacol's return to work resources.
+For more information, see Pinnacol's Return to Work™ consulting resources.

 Even if you give your employees your organization's designated medical provider information before an injury, you must still provide an injured employee the designated provider list notification letter as soon as you are notified of an injury.